RESEARCH STARTER

 San Salvador remained under colonial authority until 1821, despite an ill-fated 1811 attempt to rise up against Spanish rule.
 The city served as the capital of the United Provinces of Central America for several years before El Salvador declared its own independence from this union in 1839, whereupon San Salvador became the capital of the newly formed Salvadoran nation.

 San Salvador became a major battleground during the bloody civil war that engulfed El Salvador from 1980 through 1992 and claimed tens of thousands of lives.
 During the conflict, large numbers of rural Salvadorans fled from the countryside to the capital.
 The capital was not immune to the fighting, however.
-In 1989, the Salvadoran government ordered the bombing of areas of the capital thought to be guerilla strongholds, reducing large areas of San Salvador to rubble.
+In 1989, the Salvadoran government ordered the bombing of areas of the capital thought to be guerrilla strongholds, reducing large areas of San Salvador to rubble.

 Since the signing of a peace accord in 1992, some degree of political stability has returned to San Salvador.
 The capital continues to contend with significant rates of poverty, crime, and gang violence fueled by unaddressed socioeconomic inequities.

-In the late 2010s, under the guidance of mayor Nayib Bukele, the city's historic center was extensively renovated, in part with the aim of curbing gang activity in the area.
-In addition to restoration of buildings and parks, the city center was given better outdoor lighting in order to increase a sense of safety, and some vendors at a market that was known as a hub of gang activity were convinced to move elsewhere.
+In the late 2010s, under the guidance of Mayor Nayib Bukele, the city's historic center was extensively renovated, in part with the aim of curbing gang activity in the area.
+In addition to the restoration of buildings and parks, the city center was given better outdoor lighting in order to increase a sense of safety, and some vendors at a market that was known as a hub of gang activity were convinced to move elsewhere.
 Bukele was later elected president of El Salvador.

 San Salvador became a sister city of Washington, DC, in 2018.